rmholmes/rmholmes.github.io/_pages/publications.md

   Contributions to Warm Water Volume Variability Over ENSO Events.
 Submitted to the **Journal of Climate**

+* *Holmes, R. M.* and McDougall, T. J.: Diapycnal transport near a sloping bottom boundary.
+Submitted to the **Journal of Physical Oceanography**

 ## Theses

 ### Ph.D.
 Thesis